United Kingdom in the Eurovision Song Contest 2008: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2008 on 21 December 2007.
-BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
-For their 2008 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2008 contest on 21 December 2007.
+BBC has traditionally organised a national final featuring a competition among several artists and songs to choose its entry for Eurovision.
+To select its 2008 entry, the broadcaster announced that a national final involving a public vote would be held.

 Before Eurovision

 Eurovision: Your Decision

-Eurovision: Your Decision was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2008.
+Eurovision: Your Decision was the national final developed by the BBC in order to select its entry for the Eurovision Song Contest 2008.
 Six acts competed in a televised show on 1 March 2008 held at the BBC Television Centre's Studio 8 in White City, London and hosted by Terry Wogan and Claudia Winkleman.
 The winner was selected through a professional jury and a public televote.
 The show was broadcast on BBC One.
 The national final was watched by 5.1 million viewers in the United Kingdom with a market share of 24%.